CaronCaron/CaronCaron.github.io/_pages/research & publications.md

 author_profile: true
 ---

-• Research of a numerical simulation of Rosensweig Instability with lattice Boltzmann method (2022-2023)
+Research —— a numerical simulation of Rosensweig Instability with lattice Boltzmann method
 ======
+## 2022-Now,STU
 ## Co-authors: Xiaodong Niu, Adnan Khan

 Rosensweig instability is a special interface instability phenomenon that happens in conservative systems.